imdhruvgupta/UI-Testing-Script/README.md

 2. Run npm install -D to install dev dependencies.
 3. Run npm test to run test script.

-(make sure you have Google Chrome installed in your system.)
+Note: make sure you have Google Chrome installed in your system.